burstsms/react-test/README.md

 Here is a test of your understanding of React components, async API calls and state management.
 You are required to complete the missing parts of this repository such that the page displays a form component on the left for submitting SMS messages and a list of sent messages to the right.

-The test code will be run from the root of the repository and the Kudosity API Key will be provided to you
+The test code will be run from the root of the repository and the Kudosity API key will be provided to you.
+Copy the _.env_ file to _.env.local_ and update `REACT_APP_API_KEY` with the provided API key.

+Intall dependencies and run the app in development mode.

 ```
+npm install
-REACT_APP_API_KEY=xxx npm start
+npm start
 ```

 ### Criteria